dev200413y/Resume-Builder/README.md

 ## Resume Builder Website: Resume Craftify

-## Developed By: The VRS Codes

-### I am excited to introduce Resume Craftify, a dynamic and user-friendly Resume Builder website, meticulously crafted with a combination of HTML, CSS, and JavaScript.
-Developed by The VRS Codes, this platform leverages Bootstrap's powerful development tools to provide users with an intuitive experience in creating and customizing their professional resumes effortlessly.
+### I am excited to introduce Resume Craftify, a dynamic and user-friendly Resume Builder website, meticulously crafted with a combination of HTML, CSS, and JavaScript. this platform leverages Bootstrap's powerful development tools to provide users with an intuitive experience in creating and customizing their professional resumes effortlessly.

 ## Key Features: